falkTX/Carla/INSTALL.md

 To find out which dependencies are missing.

-Under Debian based systems, you can use this command to install all dependencies:
+Under Debian based systems, you can use this command to install everything:
 ```
 sudo apt install python3-pyqt5.qtsvg python3-rdflib pyqt5-dev-tools \
   libmagic-dev liblo-dev libasound2-dev libpulse-dev libx11-dev \